RePRGM/Nimperiments/Nimless/README.md

 ## Notes
 - Some Winim converters (such as `winstrConverterStringToLPWSTR`) may cause compiler and linker errors as these attempt to reference standard library and Win32 API functions.
 - Nim Arrays (and Sequences) seem to cause linker errors.
-Memory allocation and use of UncheckedArray type works as a workaround. *Update: this may not be the case.
+Memory allocation and use of UncheckedArray type works as a workaround.

+  *Update: this may not be the case.
 Looking into this further.
 Char array seems to be fine.
 StackString macro also uses byte arrays.*

+  *Update 2: Issue seems to be connected to the `complexXor` function in `stackstr.nim`.
+Linker tends to complain about multiple defintions for it.
+Workaround, as described above, is telling the linker to allow this.
+Need to actually fix at some point though*
 - Oddity: May not be able to use `emit` pragma to directly write C/C++ code.

 ## Credit